hardisgroupcom/sfdx-hardis/docs/salesforce-monitoring-config-gitlab.md

 ### Create CI/CD variable

 - Go to **Project -> Settings > CI/CD -> Variables** _(you must have Gitlab authorizations to access this menu)_
-- Create an access token with the following info:
+- Create the variable with the following info:
   - name: **ACCESS_TOKEN**
   - value: Paste the value that has been generated when creating the access token in the previous step
   - Select **Mask variable**